kevinfrei/EMP/README.md

 - Filter song lists down to actual songKeys that exist
 - Transcode for phone (dump stuff out ready to import into iTunes, for example)
+  - The "work" for this is already in my `@freik/media-utils` module.
 - Playlist unique-ification

 ### UI Improvements